Android-Guild/Picover/README.md

 ### Branch

 Each branch should be associated with a team member and corresponding issue created [here](https://github.com/intive/Picover/issues).
-To accomplish that, use following template `acronym/issue_number/description`, example:
+To accomplish that, use following template `issue_number/description`, example:
-> kma/1/initial-project
+> 1/initial-project

 Where:

-- `acronym` – usually the first character of the team member name and the first two characters of the surname,
 - `issue_number` – number preceded by a hash character for a particular issue,
 - `description` – up to author, "what has been done in this commit?" in few words, could be a name of the issue for issues with only one commit.